-- 3.2.1 Adapt/develop evidence-based tools to support and enable healthcare providers and legal professionals to engage in advance care planning effectively that can be available and utilized across Canada. - 3.2.2 Adapt/develop evidence-based tools to support and enable the general public to engage in advance care planning effectively that can be available and utilized across Canada. - 3.2.3 Encourage the sharing of tools across jurisdictions and agencies. - 3.2.4 Encourage/support research activities that demonstrate the effectiveness of tools in supporting healthcare providers and legal professionals to engage in advance care planning.
+- 3.2.1 Adapt/develop evidence-based tools available and utilized across Canada given that support and enable healthcare providers and legal professionals to engage in effective advance care planning. - 3.2.2 Adapt/develop evidence-based tools to support and enable the general public to engage in advance care planning effectively that can be available and utilized across Canada. - 3.2.3 Engage appropriate government departments and agencies with responsibility for ACP to assist in developing and disseminating tools and education related to ACP. - 3.2.4 Encourage the sharing of tools across jurisdictions and agencies. - 3.2.5 Encourage/support research activities that demonstrate the effectiveness of tools in supporting healthcare providers and legal professionals to engage in advance care planning.